-• Changes in Interest Rates May Adversely Affect Peoples' Profitability.
+Changes in Interest Rates May Adversely Affect Peoples' Profitability.

 Peoples' earnings are dependent to a significant degree on net interest income, which is the amount by which interest income exceeds interest expense.
 Interest rates are highly sensitive to many factors that are beyond Peoples' control, including general economic conditions and policies of various governmental and regulatory agencies and, in particular, the Federal Reserve Board.
 Changes in monetary policy, including changes in interest rates, could influence not only the interest Peoples receives on loans and securities and the amount of interest it pays on deposits and borrowings, but such changes could also affect (i) Peoples' ability to originate loans and obtain deposits, (ii) the fair value of Peoples' financial assets and liabilities, and (iii) the average duration of Peoples' mortgage-backed securities portfolio.
-If the interest rates paid on deposits and other borrowings increase at a faster rate than the interest rates received on loans and other investments, Peoples' net interest rates received on loans and other investments fall more quickly than the interest rates paid on deposits and other borrowings.
+If the interest rates paid on deposits and other borrowings increase at a faster rate than the interest rates received on loans and other investments, Peoples' net interest rates received on loans and other investments and other borrowings.